loveland/support/_articles/using-the-api.md

 ---
 #### Basics

 Thanks for your interest in our Parcel API!
-This is new, so bear with us and please direct feedback, bugs and questions to **team@makeloveland.com**.
+This tool is still in beta, so please direct feedback, bugs and questions to **team@makeloveland.com**.
 To begin with, all requests will be to the `https://sitecontrol.us` domain, with the paths described below per-request.

 #### Authentication and tokens